Lakelands Trail State Park

 A paved section of trail also extends from the edge of the park east of Hamburg Rd. to the west side of Whitmore Lake Rd., just south of its intersection with 9 Mile Rd in Green Oak Township.

 From Stockbridge to Pinckney, horses are routinely ridden on the unpaved trail surface.
 Only the paved portion from just west of Pinckney to the east end in Hamburg Township is consistently usable by bicyclists.

+History

+Grand Trunk Western railroad abandoned its route in 1978 and gave the land between Jackson and Lakeland to the state.
+In December of 1986, as the organization Friends of the Lakeland Trail sought to persuade the state to develop a trail from the railroad route, the state declined to purchase the railroad between Lakeland and Wixom.
+Later that month, homeowners near Whitmore Lake purchased parts of the route to add to their yards, creating the present gap between the Lakelands Trail and the Huron Valley Trail.
+Lakelands Trail opened in 1994.
+The trail forms a section of the Great Lake to Lake Trail Route 1.

 Waypoints

 Waypoints for Lakelands Trail State Park.

 ↑ in the Distance column points to the other waypoint that the distance is between.